jeankueo/pocdoc/README.md

 Install
 --------------
  * This step if optional.
-If you are behind SAP Corporate network, adjust proxy settings in two files:
+If you are behind SAP Corporate network, adjust proxy settings in two files.
+Note that do not commit these two proxy settings into git, because it would effect build service.:
- 	* **.bowerrc** like this:
+ 	* **.bowerrc**
+ 	* **.npmrc**
 ``` json
 "proxy": "http://proxy.wdf.sap.corp:8080",
 "https-proxy": "http://proxy.wdf.sap.corp:8080"
 ```
-	* **.npmrc** like this:

 ``` sh
 proxy=http://proxy.wdf.sap.corp:8080/
 https-proxy=https://proxy.wdf.sap.corp:8080
 ```
-Note that do not commit these two proxy settings into git, because it would effect build service.

  * Install this node project, following things are triggered by this command
  	* install all dependencies in to folder **'/node_modules'**